VictoriaGrudova/VictoriaGrudova/README.md

 * 🌍  I'm based in the Netherlands
 * ✉️  You can contact me at [grudovavictoria@gmail.com](mailto:grudovavictoria@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning Node.js

 ### Skills